Hello, ELO!

 You can search for ELO positions on several platforms.
 It’s as easy as 1-2-3.

-You can also talk to faculty members and friends, or inquire directly with programs that are of interest to see if they have ELOs on offer this semester.
+You can also talk to faculty members and friends, or inquire directly with programs that are of interest to see if they are offering ELOs.
 UROPs in particular may not be advertised, so check out these other strategies for finding a UROP.

 But I have more questions!